 ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread.
 This is called the stage.
 In addition, you can read about how doctors evaluate and compare cancer cells to normal cells, called the grade.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 Staging is a way of describing where the cancer is located, if or where it has spread, and whether it is affecting other parts of the body.
 Doctors use diagnostic tests to find out the cancer's stage, so staging may not be complete until all of the tests are finished.
 Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of cancer.

 One tool that doctors use to describe the stage is the TNM system.
 TNM is an abbreviation for tumor (T), node (N), and metastasis (M).
 Doctors look at these three factors to determine the stage of cancer:

 - How large is the primary tumor and where is it located?
 (Tumor, T)

 - Has the tumor spread to the lymph nodes?
 (Node, N)

 - Has the cancer metastasized to other parts of the body?
 (Metastasis, M)

 The results are combined to determine the stage of cancer for each person.
 There are five stages: stage 0 (zero) and stages I through IV (one through four).
 The stage provides a common way of describing the cancer, so doctors can work together to plan the best treatments.

 For this type of cancer, doctors figure out the stage using both surgical and non-surgical methods, including clinical and pathological tests (see more in Diagnosis).
 Here are more details on each part of the TNM system for fallopian cancer: